These Three Methods Will Melt Your Chocolate Chips

 - Reheat for another 15 seconds Stir again Repeat the 10 second heating and stirring process until the mixture has melted.

-- Put on the stove a medium pot that has been filled with water to a depth of about two inches to use as a double boiler.
+- Make a double boiler by filling a medium pot with water (about two inches) and placing it on the stove over high heat.
 Bring the water to a low boil.
 Cover the pot with a heat-safe bowl.
 Take care that the bowl doesn't get wet

 - Fill the bowl with three-quarters of the chocolate chips.
 Until they begin to melt, stir them with a spatula.
 Stir in the remaining chocolate chips until they are melted.